telekom/mltb2/CONTRIBUTING.md

 Execute `poetry install --all-extras` to install the project.
 This installs all dependencies, optional (extra) dependencies and needed linting, testing and documentation dependencies.
-With this method, the sources are also automatically installed in [editable mode](https://pip.pypa.io/en/latest/cli/pip_install/#cmdoption-e).
+With this method, the sources are also implicitly installed in [editable mode](https://pip.pypa.io/en/latest/cli/pip_install/#cmdoption-e).

 ## Manage your Pull Request